The AI Layoff Trap: Policy Instruments

 To summarize, the demand externality studied here is not a market failure that private ordering can cure.
-Worker-side bargaining operates on within-firm channels ($\eta$, $\ee$) that cannot reach the cross-firm margin where the externality resides; firm-to-firm bargaining targets the right margin but cannot sustain the grand coalition needed to close the wedge.
-The fundamental obstacle is incentive compatibility, not transaction costs: even with costless negotiation, the automation game retains its dominant-strategy structure.
+Worker-side bargaining operates on within-firm channels ($\eta$, $\ee$) that cannot reach the cross-firm margin where the externality resides; firm-to-firm bargaining targets the right margin but cannot sustain the grand coalition needed to close the wedge.\footnote{An alternative to bargaining is common ownership: a merger of $M$ firms implements the coalition of \Cref{cor:coase}, internalizing $M/\nn$ of the externality.} The fundamental obstacle is incentive compatibility, not transaction costs: even with costless negotiation, the automation game retains its dominant-strategy structure.
+The only exceptions, the grand coalition $M = \nn$ (\Cref{cor:coase}) and common ownership, require automation to be observable and contractible across firms, which the maintained regime rules out.
 Correcting the externality therefore requires an instrument that does not rely on voluntary agreement but instead changes each firm's marginal automation incentive directly.